AndreiSorokin/Internet_Store_Redux/README.md

 ### Getting Started:
    1. To run the code u need Node.js to execute JavaScript code outside of a web browser, "react": "^18.2.0", "react-dom": "^18.2.0"
-   2. ENV variables HERE
-   3. Then you need to clone the repo: REPO
+   2. Then you need to clone the repo
-   4. After cloning write npm install (or yarn install on MAC)
+   3. After cloning write npm install (or yarn install on MAC)

 Usage:
    1. In order to start the project write npm start (yarn start on MAC)
    2. In order to test the application write npm test (yarn test on MAC)

+A user has two options to log in: with credentials and by using Google.
+Also they can use "forgot password" with the aim of reseting their passwords.

-After users sign up they can see "profile" and "cart" pages in addition to "products" that can be seen by anyone visiting the web site.
+After users sign up they can see "profile", "cart" and "orders" pages in addition to "products" that can be seen by anyone visiting the web site.
 Unauthorizrd users can only access the "products" page, in order to add products to the cart you need to log in first.
 In you don't have an account, you can sign up and you will automatically be redirected to "profile" page.
-Then you need to go to the "products" page, click on a product you would like to add to the cart and cllick "add" button.
+Then you need to go to the "products" page, click on a product you would like to add to the cart and cllick "add" button and select amount.
-As a logged in user you can also add new products.
-On your "profile" page you can change your information as well as switch role to "admin".
-Afer you have got "admin" you can modify and delete products.
-To do so you need to go to a product page and choose the needed option.
+Admins have access to admin page in addinion to other ones.
+Admins can create products and categories (the button will appear on the products page), modify them (on an item's and admin pages respectively).
+Also Admins can assign users to be admins and vice versa as well as ban/unban users.
+On "profile" page users can change their information and change passwprds.

 ### Folders:
    1. All the types - src/misc/type.ts